-Each year, Start Early (formerly known as the Ounce of Prevention) supports Casa Central in conducting a community assessment in order to outline the strengths and needs of the communities served by the Early Learning Academy and ensure that programming remains responsive.
-The update to the community assessment was published in May of 2020; it includes new data which, in accordance with the Head Start Program Performance Standards, is used for program planning purposes.
+Each year, Start Early supports Casa Central in conducting a community assessment in order to outline the strengths and needs of the communities served by the Early Learning Academy and ensure that programming remains responsive.
+The update to the community assessment was published in May of

+2021; it includes new data that, in accordance with the Head Start Program Performance Standards, is used for program planning purposes.

+In summary, in the primary community areas served by Casa Central,
-There is a sizeable percentage of the population served with limited English proficiency, indicating continued need for Casa Central's bilingual (English/Spanish) approach.

-Pre-K expansion grants are well underway, and many more children ages 3-4 are being served by Preschool for All and Chicago Public Schools-based free preschool; this means there are fewer and fewer Head Start-eligible children in our community who are not already connected with other programming.

-Although the population of children in the Early Head Start age range decreased in Casa Central's primary community areas, there still remains very limited access to both centerand home-based Early Head start programming for incomeeligible children ages birth - three.
+- There is a sizeable percentage of the population served with limited English proficiency, indicating continued need for Casa Central's bilingual (English/Spanish) approach. - Pre-K expansion grants continue to ensure that more children ages 3-4 are being served by Preschool for All and Chicago Public Schools-based free preschool; this means there are fewer and fewer Head Start-eligible children in our community who are not already connected with other programming. - Although the population of children in the Early Head Start age range decreased in Casa Central's primary community areas, there still remains very limited access to both center- and home-based Early Head start programming for income-eligible children ages birth - three. - Screenings to identify disabilities in infants and toddlers decreased by 68% in February through September of 2020, meaning that children in need of services were not identified and connected with appropriate therapies as early as possible; in general, children with disabilities and diverse learning needs found their provision of services greatly disrupted due to the pandemic.
+We anticipate this will mean children enter our program with more significant developmental delays than ever before.

-At the time of the publication of the Community Assessment, the COVID-19 pandemic was just beginning; since the publication of the Community Assessment, additional data has become available related to the pandemic's disproportionate impact on the Latinx community throughout 2020.

-OVERALL DELEGATE BUDGET, 2020

-TOTAL PUBLIC FUNDS RECEIVED: \$1,854,868
+Overall Delegate Budget, 2021

-Public Funds
+Total Public Funds Received

 Source Amount

-Federal \$1,854,868
+Federal 2,167,560

-Total \$1,854,868
+Total \$2,167,560